 Risks & Complications

 Although gallbladder removal is a safe procedure, like any surgical procedure, it involves a few risks and complications.
 They include injury to the bile duct, bleeding, infection, leakage of bile fluid, and bowel damage, but they are infrequent.
 To learn more about possible risks and complications, speak with the experts at DFW Bariatrics and General Surgery.

-If you are experiencing any type of gallbladder problem, Dr. Sachin Kukreja and DFW Bariatrics and General Surgery can help.
-We leverage the latest minimally invasive surgical techniques to treat gallstones.
+If you are experiencing any type of gallbladder problem, Dr. Sachin Kukreja, Elizabeth Hooper and the DFW Bariatrics and General Surgery team can help.
+We offer the latest minimally invasive surgical techniques to treat gallstones.
 You can benefit from the specialized knowledge, competency, and professionalism of our surgical staff.
 If you are considering undergoing cholecystectomy in Dallas, and need inquiries to schedule an appointment, simply call 469-620-0222.
 You can also fill out our online appointment form and we will take it from there.